What to Know About Tuition & Fees

 How Much Will Tuition & Fees Be for Brown Mackie College - Findlay?

-Full-time students at Brown Mackie College - Findlay were charged $12,492 in fees and tuition for the 2016 - 2017 academic year, before corrections for financial aid.
-From this total, the cost of tuition was $11,592.
-The other $900 represents additional fees.
+In the 2018 - 2019 academic year, full time undergrads at Brown Mackie College - Findlay were charged $12,492, before modifications for financial need.
+From this total, the cost of tuition was $11,592. $900 was fees.
+Find out more about the net price.

 As opposed to public colleges, Brown Mackie College - Findlay does not provide a tuition discount to in-state students.